-The Quant section of the Graduate Record Examination (GRE) is considered among the toughest sections to ace.
-Rightly so, since the questions in this section are usually a perplexing mix of complicated concepts.
+The Quant section of the Graduate Record Examination (GRE) is considered one of the toughest sections to ace as the questions in this section are usually a perplexing mix of complicated concepts.
 If that is not enough, the vast and exhaustive GRE Quant syllabus can seem pretty intimidating.
-But you don’t need to be scared of this section, by understanding the requirements of the GRE Quant syllabus, it can be broken down into small workable units to get a better understanding of the fundamental concepts, which will help in making preparation easier.
+But don’t worry!
+By understanding the requirements of the GRE Quant syllabus, it can be broken down into small workable units to get a better understanding of the fundamental concepts, which will help in making preparation easier.

 Overview of GRE Quant Syllabus